 If you can afford to lose the money, skip the insurance.

-This coverage is included in all vacation travel insurance plans, or you can buy a travel medical insurance (which does not have cancellation coverage).
+Medical is included in all trip insurance plans, or you can buy a standalone travel medical insurance policy (which does not have cancellation coverage).
 Click here for more about these types of plans.